zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 True story: I actually wrote something in the yearb ook at the very end of the book that the teachers – especially the leader of the sc hool, the principal – didn’t like, and so before the book was given to the rest of the  students, they went through and cut out that piece of paper (half a piece of pa per, actually) and then gave the books out so all the books were missing a half a pi ece of paper, a half a page at the end of the book.
 Well that’s a long story.
 We’l l talk about that some other time.

 Anyway, back to our dialogue.
 Cheech asks Boo, “Is that your old yearbook?”
 Boo says, “Yeah, I found it while cleaning out my c loset.”
 Cheech says, “Look at your picture!
 You look like you were an honor roll student.”
 The “honor (honor) roll (roll)” is a list of the best students in the school – or to be more precise, the students who got the best grades that quarter, or s emester, or perhaps even year.
-Sometimes the schools will put up a list of t he students with the best grades.
+Sometimes the schools will put up a list of the students with the best grades.
 The idea, of course, is to try to encourage  students to get better grades.

  Cheech says that Boo looks like she was an honor ro ll student, perhaps because she looks intelligent.
 I don’t know.
 Boo says, “Don ’t to be fooled,” meaning don’t think that just because I looked smart, I was smart .
 She says, “I was just an average student” – that is, not a great student, no t a bad student.
 She says that she was “not the valedictorian, but not a dropout e ither.”
 The “valedictorian” (valedictorian) is the best student in a given scho ol.